SourabhKr/myNotes/cloud/gcp/database/bigquery/bigQuery.md

 BigQuery is a managed petabyte scale OLAP(Online Analytical Processing) database provided by GCP.

+BigQuery comes with multiple flavours/editions, with different pricing for different kinds of workloads, they also have different features.
+The available editions are:

+* Standard
+* Enterprise
+* Enterprise Plus

+More details in the link at the end.

 ## Caching

 By default all queries fired on BigQuery are stored in temp tables for subsequent use, the temporary storage is called caching.
+Cashing is free and not charged for storage.

 Points to Note: